by James Morris

 And some individuals actually have all of their internal organs completely reversed.
 This is known as situs inversus and it occurs in about 1 in 10,000 individuals.
 In these individuals, the heart, stomach, and spleen are on the right (rather than the left), and the liver and gallbladder are on the left (rather than the right).
 For these people, pain in the lower left of the abdomen may be a sign of appendicitis, not pain in the lower right.

-Sometimes, situs inversus is associated with a host of medical problems, but, remarkably, sometimes it doesn’t and these individuals are as healthy as the rest of us.
+Sometimes, situs inversus is associated with a host of medical problems, but, remarkably, sometimes it doesn’t and these individuals are completely healthy.

 #4 Nothing’s perfect